Home / The Gospel of Sri Ramakrishna / Introduction /

 further encounters.
 The Master attended a performance in Girish's Star

 Theatre.
-On this occasion, too, Girish found nothing impressive about him.
+On this occasion, too, Girish found nothing impressive about

 One day, however, Girish happened to see the Master dancing and singing